element2112/ACCHORD/artifacts/architecture.md

 Database: Currently we are using the free tier of MongoDB Atlas which provides shared RAM and has maximum storage size of 512MB.
 Once more users begin to visit the site, upgrading to the paid AWS cloud deployment would be necessary.
 For $0.08 per month, MongoDB provides 2GB of RAM and a maximum storage size of 10GB.

 # Interoperability

+Data will be shared between the user and our server through HTTP requests handled by our own logic layer between the server and the client’s browser.
+Data will be shared with Spotify through Spotify’s API.

 # Internationalization/Localization